 Looking for dramatic, elegant, affordable wall art?
-These diy giant paper flowers are simply stunning, and they would make the perfect backdrop for a wedding, party, nursery, little girl’s room, or any elegant feminine space.
+These diy paper flowers are simply stunning, and they would make the perfect backdrop for weddings, bridal showers, parties, nurseries, little girl’s rooms, or any elegant feminine space.

 I have been known to survive on dry shampoo and diet cokes.